zhuje/development-tools/logging/README.md

     [] Red Hat OpenShift Logging Operator,
     [] Loki Operator,
     []  Cluster Observability Operator (COO)
+3. Log into cluster
-3. Run the script "start.sh" to deploy minio storage, lokistack, and clusterLogForwarder (either Otel or ViaQ), you'll be prompted which data model you want to use
+4. Run the script "start.sh" to deploy minio storage, lokistack, and clusterLogForwarder (either Otel or ViaQ), you'll be prompted which data model you want to use
 ```
 cd components
 ./start.sh